connerj70/personal-website/src/markdown-pages/ruby-abstract-class.md

     class Soldier
         def salute(target)
-            raise StandardError.new 'The Soldier#salute method is abstract, an implementation of it must be provided in the subclass' end
+            raise NotImplementedError.new 'The Soldier#salute method is abstract, an implementation of it must be provided in the subclass' end
     end